 May 17, 2019

-We are happy to share that some of our partner communities are planning to divert their recycling to another facility during the paper suspension in order to continue to accept paper.
+Partner communities are planning to divert their recycling to another facility during the paper suspension in order to continue to accept paper.
 UK has a temporary agreement with another processor.
 Rumpke will take its material to its plant in Cincinnati.
 Combined UK and Rumpke’s total material is the equivalent of less than 10% of Lexington Recycle Center’s incoming stream.
-They were able to find another outlet because of the relatively small amount of material.

 May 14, 2019